-In 2015, the catch limit in CM 41-09 was discounted by 200 tonnes for research in SSRUs 882A-B and this catch was not included in the catch reports for Subarea 88.1.

-\ IUU catch levels not estimated; no evidence of IUU presence or activity reported.

-&lt;sup>q Some catch data in this year is quarantined.
-The following catch is not included in the reported catch table above:

-- 6. The precautionary catch limit in Subarea 88.1 in 2016 for Dissostichus spp. was 2 870 tonnes, and was allocated as follows: 360 tonnes (13%) could be taken in SSRUs 881B, C and G; 2 050 tonnes (74%) in SSRUs 881H, I and K; and 320 tonnes (13%) in SSRUs 881J and L. Within the SSRUs 881J and L catch limit, a research catch limit of 140 tonnes was set aside to enable completion of the 2007 Ross Sea shelf survey and a winter survey.
-The catch limits for by-catch species were defined in CMs 33-03 and 41-09. - 7.
-In 2016, 13 vessels (from six Members) fished in Subarea 88.1.
-For 2017, eight Members with a total of 21 vessels notified their intention to participate in the exploratory fishery for Dissostichus spp. in Subarea 88.1. - 8.
+- 2 In 2015, the catch limit in CM 41-09 was discounted by 200 tonnes for research in SSRUs 882A-B and this catch was not included in the catch reports for Subarea 88.1. - IUU catch levels not estimated; no evidence of IUU presence or activity reported. - ^q Some catch data in this year is quarantined.
+The following catch is not included in the reported catch table above: - 2011 vessel In Sung No. 7, 45 tonnes of D. mawsoni - 2013 vessel Yantar 35, 156 tonnes of D. mawsoni - 2014 vessel Yantar 35, 108 tonnes of D. mawsoni - 2015 vessel Yantar 35, 251 tonnes of D. mawsoni. - 7.
+In 2017, 16 vessels (from eight Members) fished in Subarea 88.1.
+For 2018, eight Members with a total of 25 vessels notified their intention to participate in the exploratory fishery for D. mawsoni in Subarea 88.1. - 8.
 The fishery in Subarea 88.1 saw a steady expansion of effort (number of sets) from 1998 to 2001, and an almost three-fold increase in 2004.
 Since 2005, effort has become more stable.
-In earlier years most vessels fished with the autoline system, but these were joined by vessels fishing with Spanish lines and more recently trotlines.
+In earlier years, most vessels fished with the autoline system, but these were joined by vessels fishing with Spanish lines and, more recently, trotlines.
 However, since 2015 autoline vessels again led the fishery by number and total catch.
 Although most SSRUs in Subareas 88.1 and 88.2 have been fished at some point in time, the proportion of effort in each SSRU has varied considerably each year in relation to the catch limits of the target and by-catch species and ice conditions.
 The two slope SSRUs, 881H and 881I, have been the most consistently fished SSRUs.
 In years with favourable ice conditions (2005, 2009, 2012-2014), fishing also extended into SSRU 881K. - 9.
 The length of the fishing season in the Ross Sea fishery has contracted over time.
 In the first few years, the fishery was mainly carried out from January to March, and between 2001 and 2003 extended into April and May.
 More recently, fishing has started in early December and has usually finished in January or February depending on ice conditions. - 10.
 Catches of D. eleginoides have mainly come from the northwest of the Ross Sea region in SSRUs 881A-C (WG-FSA-13/48).
-Catches were quite high in the early part of the fishery, particularly in 2001, but have been relatively low since then.
+Catches were quite high in the early part of the fishery, particularly in 2001, but have been relatively low since then as fishing occurred in more easterly areas.
 The catch rates for D. eleginoides have been much higher in SSRU 881A than the other SSRUs, and this SSRU has been closed to fishing since 2008.